Zijiaa/Final_project.jl/README.md

 The original project contains 23 main modules and nearly 300 self-created sub-functions.

 So far, the calibration part, which corresponds to Section 3 in the paper, has been all done.

+The modules should be run in the following order:
+Names67Occupations
+SetParameters
+ShowParameters
+ReadCohortData
+LookatCohortData ( ols(vdummy,packr) , fixmissig, chadminus)